-$\bullet$ \textit{We investigate lightweight online adjustment for execution deviations using temporary potential-game dynamics.} When dynamism lead to quality gaps during execution, the platform initiates a \emph{temporary recruitment} game over idle/standby workers and coordinates self-adaptive decisions with potential-guided updates.
-The online interaction is restricted to task-level aggregates and bounded update rounds, ensuring fast convergence and low communication overhead while preserving low-observability design goal.
+$\bullet$ \textit{We investigate lightweight online adjustment for execution deviations using temporary potential-game dynamics.} When dynamic execution deviations lead to quality gaps, the platform initiates temporary recruitment over idle/standby workers and coordinates bounded-round remedial decisions through potential-guided updates.
+The online interaction is restricted to task-level aggregates and feasibility-screened adjustments, reducing communication overhead while preserving the low-observability design goal.

-$\bullet$ \textit{We provide theoretical guarantees and extensive evaluations on both performance and privacy.} We prove the personalized-LDP guarantee for intent reporting and leverage post-processing immunity for offline outputs, and characterize inference resistance under one-/multi-snapshot adversaries.
-Experiments demonstrate that our iParts achieves higher SW and task reliability, better redundancy control, and lower interaction overhead, while offering stronger resistance to intent inference compared with representative game-theoretic and privacy-preserving benchmarks.
+$\bullet$ \textit{We provide theoretical properties and extensive evaluations on both service performance and intent privacy.} We prove the personalized-LDP guarantee of intent reporting, establish mechanism-level post-processing invariance for platform-side quantities derived from perturbed reports, and characterize inference resistance under single- and multi-snapshot adversaries.
+Experiments show that iParts achieves higher SW and task reliability, better redundancy control, and lower interaction overhead, while offering stronger resistance to intent inference than representative game-theoretic and privacy-preserving benchmarks.